Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/084_Largest_Rectangle_in_Histogram.md

 ### Solution 1

+Let's begin with a naive solution for this problem.
+For each bar, if we expand it to left and to right until meet a bar with smaller height.
+Then we get a largest rectangle within this bar.
+And the final result is the largest rectangle of all this kind of rectangles.
+The expansion process will take O(N) in worst case, therefore the time complexity for this naive solution is O(N^2).

+How can we do better?
+The keypoint for this solution is to find the leftmost and rightmost index for each bar.
+By observation, we find that for bar at index ```i```, if previous bar is smaller, then the leftmost index will be ```i```.
+And if the following bar is larger, we can expand the bar to right, but if it is smaller, then the rightmost index will be ```i``` as well.

+We can use a stack to help us here.
+For each bar at index ```i```, if this bar is bigger than the bar at index ```stack.top()```, which means we now have the leftmost index for current bar, but we don't know the rightmost index yet.
+When will we get the rightmost index?
+We will know once we meet the first index ```j``` after ```i``` makes ```heights[j] < heights[i]```.
+At that moment we know the leftmost index and rightmost index.

 The idea is simple, use a stack to save the index of each vector entry in a non-descending order; once the current entry is smaller than the one with the index s.top(), then that means the rectangle with the height height[s.top()] ends at the current position, so calculate its area and update the maximum.

 The only trick I use to avoid checking whether the stack is empty (due to pop) and also avoiding emptying the stack at the end (i.e. after going through the vector, s is not empty and we have to consider those in the stack) is to put a dummy "0" at the beginning of vector "height" and the end of "height": the first one makes sure the stack will never be empty (since all the height entries are >=0) and the last one will flush all the remaining non-zero entries of the stack at the end of "for" iteration.
 This trick helps us keep the code concise.

+Some corner cases:

+1. [2,1,2]
+2. [1,2,3,4,5]
+3. []

 ```cpp
 class Solution {